COVID-19 Landlord Help

 In an event the property taxes are not known the solicitors will agree on some hold back and when the tax bill comes available adjustment will take place.
 Note, adjustments will take place on your statement of adjustment and will be added or deducted from the final price.

-and Tax will be same as in RESALE PROPERTY however,
+Solicitor and Land Transfer Tax will be same as in RESALE PROPERTY however,

 new construction property has its own unique items such as: